 A real estate professional, for tax purposes, is a person who works at least 750 hours, and more than half their annual working hours in that real estate trade or business.
 For this reason most individuals with full-time jobs do not qualify for this status.

 However, employees who work in a real estate trade or business can use their working hours towards this requirement if they own at least 5% of the company.

 For the losses from real estate activities to be deductible against ordinary income, the real estate professional must materially participate in each activity.
 Therefore limited partnership interests may be excluded.

 Married couples can elect this status, if one spouse can meet these requirements.
 This typically works well when one spouse cannot elect this status being they work a full-time job, and the other doesn’t

 You are a full-time real estate investor and spend 1,000 per year on your real estate business, and you are also a part-time blogger and spend 250 hours in your web business.

 Because you spend over 750 hours, and more than half their annual working hours in that real estate trade or business you can elect to be taxed as real estate professional.

 Qualifying as a real estate professional can save you thousands of dollars in taxes if you invest in rental real estate.
-However, due to the complexities in qualifying, you will want to consult a tax professional, such as the Tax Strategists at The Real Estate CPA, before planning to use, or electing this status.
+However, due to the complexities in qualifying, you will want to consult a tax professional before planning to use, or electing this status.

 Author: Thomas Castelli, CPA is a Tax Strategist and member of The Real Estate CPA, an accounting firm that helps real estate investors keep more of their hard earned dollars in their pockets, and out of the government's, by using creative tax strategies and planning.